dpeach/CleanCSV/README.md

 # Requirements
-Libraries that will be used (and may be automatically installed) are: pandas sys tkinter argparse os
+Libraries that will be used (and may be automatically installed) are:
+- pandas
+- sys
+- tkinter
+- argparse
+- os

-This is dependent on which version you use.
+This is dependent on which version of the program you use.